iconify/website/docs/libraries/tools/examples/import-mdi.md

 ## How does it work?

-There are comments in code above that explain what is going on.
+There are comments in the code above that explain what is going on.

-Process is simple:
+The process is simple:

 1. `[func]importDirectory()` imports all icons from directory `[str]"svg"` of `[npm]@mdi/svg` package.
 2. `[func]iconSet.forEach()` is used to iterate all icons to: